-To kick-off the Indigenous Nutritionist® brand I decided to reach out to other nutrition professionals around the globe, primarily but not all, dietitians and discovered that there are many “nutripreneurs” in this world that we (Americans) can learn from and vice-versa.
+As I began to learn more about other cultures- their food history and habits that may positively impact a healthy lifestyle- I felt that this was the common sense factor that was missing from many textbook standardized recommendations and from what was often displayed in the media.
+I decided to reach out to other nutrition professionals around the globe, primarily but not all dietitians, and discovered that there are food culture customs that we (Americans) can learn from and vice-versa.
 In a culture where people often were confused about what to eat I aimed to “bring it all back to basics” and hence, Indigenous Nutritionist® was created in December 2014, received its business license in New York in 2015 and became a US Registered Trademark in 2016.

 For this venture, I sought to find a name that would embrace my passions within nutrition.
 Indigenous embraced the authenticity I sought to represent the food cultures I experienced during my travels, further highlighting foods that were native to regions around the world-some of which became known as “superfoods” in American culture.
 Dan Buettner’s book Blue Zones is also an inspiration for my focus on food and nutrition culture.
 Nutritionist was used instead of dietitian simply because it chimed nicely with “Indigenous” and tends to be more globally recognized.
 Please note: every dietitian is a nutritionist.

 Unfortunately, in my recent travels I have seen a “westernization” sweep across the world, and we are now witnessing nutrition-related diseases arise in parts of the world that were once known for their healthy diets.

 As an American dietitian it is a personal and professional mission of mine to stop this spread and help preserve traditional diets that are getting lost in a gamble of Big Food money, lack of information and education, and misrepresentation in the media.